This post may contain affiliate links, for more information see our disclaimer.

 Financial statements, economic factors, and anything that can affect the value is used to perform fundamental analysis.

-It is mostly used for evaluating stocks, bonds, and commodities but can be used on other financial instruments.
+It is mainly used for evaluating stocks, bonds, and commodities but can be used on other financial instruments.

 Basic Principles of Fundamental Analysis